Pyrotheum1702/Web-Development-Self-Taught-Document/7-python-data-structure/README.md

   - Set Data Structure:
     - A set is an unordered collection that only contain unique elements, so no duplicates are allowed.
     - How to create a set
+    - Set union `.union()`:
+      - Create a new set from a combination between sets and any iterable object that will get converted into a set
+      - You could also use `|` operator but only work for set and other set.
+    - Set intersection `.intersection()`:
+      - Create a new set from similar elements between sets and any iterable object that will get converted into a set.
+      - You could also use `&` operator but only work for set and other set.
+        - The intersection will start from the first and the second set and then intersect 2 set at a time onward
+    - Set difference `.difference()`:
+      - Create a new set from elements that are represents in a set but are not represents in any iterable object that will get converted into a set.
+      - You could also use `-` operator but only work for set and other set.
+        - The difference comparison will start from the first and the second set and then intersect 2 set at a time onward
+    -  Set symmetric difference `.symmetric_difference()`:
+      - Create a new set from un-similar elements between sets and any iterable object that will get converted into a set, the opposite of set intersection
+      -  You could also use `^` operator but only work for set and other set.
+    - `.isdisjoint()`:
+      - Return boolean value for whether or not two sets have any elements in common.
+    - `.issubset(x)`:
+      - Return boolean value for whether or not the set has all the elements in common to elements in set `x`.
+      - Operator: `<=`
+        - Use example: `x` `<=` `x2`
+    - `.issuperset(x)`:
+      - Return boolean value for whether or not the `x` set has all the elements in common to elements in the set.
+      - Operator: `=>`
+        - Use example: `x` `=>` `x2`
+    - `.add(x)`:
+      - Add element `x` into the set
+    - `.remove(x)`:
+      - Remove element `x` from the set, raise Exception if `x` is not in the set
+    - `.discard(x)`:
+      - Discard element `x` from the set, but does not raise Exception if `x` is not in the set
+    - `.pop(x)`:
+      - Remove a random element from the set an return it
+    - `.clear()`:
+      - Remove all elements from the set
+    - Frozen Set:
+      - Like set but immutable.
+Once created, can not change afterward.
+Frozen set does not have modifying methods like set.
   - Dictionary Data Structure:
     - A dictionary is an unordered collection of *keys* and *values* associated with them.
     - Dictionaries are used to quickly access certain data associated with a unique key.